None

 Peter Wilson

-Pete is a Principal Coastal Scientist based in our Waikato office with over 12 years of experience in local government, consulting, and academia.
+Pete is a Principal Marine and Water Quality Scientist at SLR Consulting based in the Waikato with over 12 years of experience in local government, consulting, and academia.
 He is experienced in resource management, ecological impact assessments, and designing, implementing, and reporting on monitoring programmes, including regional state of the environment programmes.